 Last week our bridge group (16 of us) descended on our kitchen to make tamales – with time off for a bit of bridge, loads of fun and, of course, some serious eating and drinking.
 How did a group of bridge-playing gringos end up elbow deep in masa?
-It all started with a side-conversation around some Friday night bridge hands:
+It all started with a side-conversation around Friday night bridge:

 MY BRIDGE-PLAYING FRIEND, JIM: I have always wanted to try making my own tamales.

 JIM: Since you need a lot of “hands”, it would be perfect for our bridge group.

 ME: Yes, we certainly have enough adventurous souls and big eaters in our bridge group.
 We could do it!!

 JIM: I’d be happy to research the recipes and put together a plan, but I’m not sure my kitchen will work.